Does my REG code change each registration period?

 How many credits of S/U (satisfactory/unsatifactory) courses can I take in one semester?

 There is no limit on how many S/U credits may be taken in one semester.
-However, traditional students may only take up to 16 S/U credits in total.
+However, traditional students may only take up to 16 credits of optional S/U grades in total.
 (Transfer students and Ada Comstack Scholars may take 4 out of every 32 credits S/U.)

 Can I change my grading option for the second semester of a year–long course?